hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/6-robot-tool-calibration.md

     ![](../../_assets/tp630/system-calib-robottool-msr.png)

 3. After saving the position data file into a removable storage device, connect the removable storage device to the teach pendant.
-The \[USB\] icon \( \) will appear in the status bar of the Hi6 teach pendant screen.
+The \[USB\] icon \( \) will appear in the status bar of the ${cont_model} teach pendant screen.

 4. Touch the \[6: Auto Calibration &gt; 9: Robot and Tool calibration condition\] menu.